rsksmart/tokenbridge/docs/DappGuide.md

 This address can be used to verify the balance and confirm that the tokens were effectively transferred to the other network.

-If you want to **cross back the tokens is the same process** but you'll need to select the other network in your wallet, in this case it's the Kovan network.
+If you want to **cross back the tokens follow the same process** but you'll need to select the other network in your wallet, in this case, it's the Kovan network.